howkeye/BoostYourCP/README.md

 # BoostYourCP
  A webapp to increase coding culture in our college.

+  ## what all it uses??
+  - Phython, Diango ,Postgresql, Rest API , icalender,
+  - Cron jobs
+   - Heroku web hosting,Scraping
+  -Html, CSS (Bootstrap)

  ## Features

- 1. Sends icalender files via mail.
-So, that user can add reminders about the upcoming coding contests on codeche and codeforce.
+ - Sends icalender files via mail.
+So, that user can add reminders about the upcoming coding contests on codechef and codeforces.
+ - Provides API access to upcoming contests.
- 2. We will also be extenting it to a coding portal will have alot of interesting features.
+ - We will also be extenting it to a coding portal will have alot of interesting features.
- 3. project is completely made in Django.
+ - project is completely made in Django.
- 4. Hosted at Heroku
+ - Hosted at Heroku
- 5. Provides API access to upcoming contests.

 ## Link